Snozzberries/snozzberries.github.io/_posts/2022-05-19-powershell-profiles-with-wsl.md

 The last command exited with an error.

 Another frequent change is the operating system indicator.
-Having the same shell experience across platforms is a really cool benefit, but making sure you know which you are on can still help prevent confusion.
-In Windows we show the Windows flag icon and in Windows Subsystem for Linux (WSL) we show the Linux Distributions icon.
+Having the same shell experience across platforms is a really cool benefit, but making sure you know which you are on helps prevent confusion.
+In Windows we show the Windows flag icon and in Windows Subsystem for Linux (WSL) we show the Linux Distribution's icon.

 ![The Windows prompt.](https://raw.githubusercontent.com/Snozzberries/snozzberries.github.io/main/assets/powershell-profiles-with-wsl/Untitled%202.png)